About Turkey Hill

 No we don't presently have plant tours.
 We would love to be able to show folks around, but we don't have the right facilities to keep both our visitors and our products safe.
 In the future, we hope to be able to offer tours, but we're not sure when that will happen.
 For now, come visit us at the Turkey Hill Experience in Columbia, PA to learn all about the dairy and our products!

 - Are Turkey Hill products kosher?View answer

 Yes.
-All products manufactured by Turkey Hill carry the O-U kosher certification.
+All products manufactured by Turkey Hill (with the exception of Decadent Delights Bars) are certified kosher.
 At the present time, none of our products are kosher for Passover.
 All new flavors are approved and certified kosher before we produce them.